-If you’ve had a dating profile up on one or more dating apps for a while, and you finally pulled the trigger on hiring a dating photographer (or improving your dating photos on your own), this hack could be the difference between getting a small bump in likes and matches, and a HUGE one.
+If you’ve had a profile up on one or more dating apps for a while, and you finally pulled the trigger on hiring a dating photographer (or improving your dating photos on your own), this move could be the difference between getting a small bump in quality likes and matches, and a HUGE one.

-After his Level-Up dating photography session, Seth uploaded his new dating pics to his old Bumble profile, and left his written bio pretty much the same.
+After his Level Up Dating Photoshoot, Seth uploaded his new dating pics to his old Bumble profile, and left his written bio pretty much the same.

 Seth’s Bumble profile photos before he hired me for dating photography were...not great.